2022 Cowboy Dressage World Retreat and Super Clinic

 Transitions are where good horsemen/women shine.
-They separate those in the know from those who struggle.
 Preparation, timing, and balance are key to balanced transitions.
 Your transition will determine the quality of your gait.
 Setting your horse up properly will allow you to ride him correctly without the correction that follows a poor transition.
 Remember that “transitions” are the beginning of self-carriage.

-- Dave – Dancing with Cows (Friday/Saturday in small round pen.
+- Dave –Dancing with Cows (Friday/Saturday in large round pen.
 Sunday at cattle pens)

-There will be 3 continuing topics each day (7 riders per group).
-Each rider will have 3 days in a row of the same 3 topics with progression each day.
+There will be 2 continuing topics each day (10/11 riders per group).
+Each rider will have 3 days in a row of the same 2 topics with progression each day.
 This will allow each rider to really absorb and learn more in depth horsemanship skills and understanding of principles and application.
-(People will be allowed if desired to switch groups to take advantage of riding with other participants on Saturday and Sunday but there must be an equal switch to maintain the 7 riders per group.
-Only one switch per day, not per session.)
-Each session is an hour and a half with a 30-minute break between sessions.
+Each session is 2 hours with a 15-minute break.
 Lunch will be an hour and a half.

-Once the clinic day has concluded there will be a group meeting at the pole barn to discuss the day, ask questions and “gather and share.”
+Once the clinic day has concluded there will be a group meeting at the pole barn after the lectures to discuss the day, ask questions and “gather and share.”
 We ask all riders to be in attendance.
 This meeting to start approximately 30 minutes after the last clinic finishes.